revodatanl/assessment-ai-engineer/README.md

 _For candidates applying to the **AI Engineer** role._

 Your focus is on **GenAI techniques and engineering practices**, using whatever tools and frameworks you are most productive with.
-If Databricks components genuinely strengthen your solution, that is a plus, but Databricks is not required for this assessment.
+If you use Databricks components for your solution, that is a plus, but it is not required for this assessment.

 #### Core Deliverables